devisle/advanced-react-cli/README.md

 5. How can I run the documentation site?

 - The documentation site is built using [docsify](https://docsify.js.org/#/).
+- Install `docsify` if you haven't done that already `npm i docsify-cli -g`.
 - Run the site `docsify serve docs`.

 ## Dev Isle Community